-Net deficit is presented as either invested in capital assets, net of related debt or restricted under the trust indenture.
+Net deficit is presented as either invested in capital assets, net of related debt or restricted net deficit.
 Net deficit invested in capital assets, net of related debt, represents the difference between capital assets, including deferred financing costs, and the related debt obligations.
-Net deficit restricted under the trust indenture represents the difference between net deficit invested in capital assets, net of related debt and total net deficit, as all other funds are restricted to their use under the terms of the trust indenture.
+Restricted net deficit represents the difference between net deficit invested in capital assets, net of related debt and total net deficit, as all other funds are restricted to their use under the terms of the trust indenture.